 The technology division of the largest global cargo terminal operator has made rapid strides in the last 21+ years as a leading provider of Terminal Operating Systems(TOS).
 Its reliable and cost-effective TOS offering which includes graphical planning solutions for intermodal and marine terminals is being rapidly adopted around the world.
 The installed base crossed over 100 marine and intermodal terminals around the world with over 300000 logistics professionals utilizing it on a daily basis to load vessels, trains, and trucks, track containers and make payments.

-DataTerrain was chosen to drive this migration based on its end-to-end capabilities in supporting BIRT technology migration and product development lifecycle backed by its proprietary automation-led methodology.
+DataTerrain was chosen to drive this transition based on its end-to-end capabilities in supporting BIRT technology transition and product development lifecycle backed by its proprietary automation-led methodology.

 DataTerrain’s consultative automation-led approach

-DataTerrain’s team of SMEs(Subject matter experts) took a consultative approach to perform a one-to-one migration of Oracle reports to BIRT.
+DataTerrain’s team of SMEs(Subject matter experts) took a consultative approach to perform a one-to-one transition of Oracle reports to BIRT.
 The key tenets of this approach include –

 1.)
-Minimizing migration effort and enhancing QA(quality assurance) using automation
+Minimizing transition effort and enhancing QA(quality assurance) using automation

 2.)
 Instituting best practices for BIRT reports integration with the TOS